cubejs/cluster2/README.md

 cache.set('cache-key-1', //key must be string 'cache-value-loaded-1', //value could be any json object {
-    'leaveIfNotNull': false,//default false, which allows set to overwrite existing values, use true for the atomic getAndLoad
+    'leaveIfNotNull': false,//default false, which allows set to overwrite existing values 'wait': 100
-    'wait': 100
   })
   .then(function(happens){
     //the happens resolved is a true/false value indicating if the value has been accepted by the cache manager })
   .otherwise(function(error){